tamara-bain/350-Project/README.md

 	_ Maintain air superiority mode (kill gas, cybernetics core, missle turrets, etc..)
 		_ OPTIONAL: add in corsairs w/ disruptor webs to kill turrets .. cool idea but a lot of work
 	_ Harassment mode (When air superiority is lost, just do hit and run on resources, like Carpet Bombing)
 		_ Add a fleet beacon and research speed tech

+**BatteryStratManager TODO:**
+_ If possible get chokepoint position so it's at the top of the ramp/area so closer to base _ Try to make starting build order more efficient for this strat